julianomacielferreira/social-network-theme/README.md

 **All the credits go to Traversy Media&trade;.**

-# Become a Patron of Traversy Media
+# Become a Patron of Traversy Media&trade;

 Brad Traversy spends most of his time making free educational videos on YouTube to share with the world.